D3LAB-DAO/cosmonaut-contract/README.md

 ```

 1. Create or copy&paste user customized contract into {user}/contracts
-2. In order to increase compilation speed, copy&paste target directory which is made based on same architecture as rust's base image
+2. In order to increase compilation speed, copy&paste debug directory which is made based on same architecture as rust's base image
+   * target directory of user1(user1/target/lesson/debug) is an example

 *** IMPORTANT: you must pass lesson number ***